Pitfalls of the Keto Diet and How Carb Cycling Can Help

 Remember, if you’re going to increase your carb intake, track yourself to see how your body responds.
 When you’re experimenting with your carb intake, ketone breath meters and keto sticks are great ways to see if you’re actually in ketosis.

-Carb cycling is also called cyclical ketosis, and it’s already built into the Bulletproof Diet.
+On keto, carb cycling is also called cyclical ketosis.
+It’s already built into the Bulletproof Diet.

 When you’re carb cycling, you pick one day per week to eat more high-quality carbs (approximately 150 grams of net carbs).
 On your carb refeed day, you can add things like: